Welcome to Dave's Pinball Arcade

 Dave's Pinball Arcade (2019-????)

 The arcade today.
-Six pinball machines (five real, one virtual), two video games, and a table hockey game.
+Eight pinball machines (seven real, one virtual), two video games, and a table hockey game.

 I'm a child of the 80s...or, more accurately, I was a teenager of the 80s.
 I was in high school and college when arcade video games ruled the world, and I spent a lot of time (and a lot of quarters) playing those games in every arcade, bowling alley, and convenience store I could find.